Do Travel Compliance Incentives Make Sense for Your Company?

-- Poorly considered incentive programs can make non-travelers feel left out, since they have no opportunity to cash in.
+- Poorly considered incentive travel programs can make non-travelers feel left out, since they have no opportunity to cash in.

 - Using incentives can also make people feel controlled instead of self-motivated – if you have to bribe them to do something, it must be something they would not want to do otherwise.
 That erodes trust and job satisfaction.

 Frankly, if your employees can't be convinced to cooperate any other way, perhaps they don't care enough about your company to be employees.

 Direct incentives can become a can of worms

 What behavior will you reward?
 Initial bookings only?
 Every major policy?
 Take last-minute bookings, for example – what if the trip itself was needed at the last minute?
 That’s not the traveler’s fault but the reward is off the table because last-minute is out-of-policy.
 Establishing the ground rules can give you a terminal headache, take up an amazing amount of staff time (no savings there!), and create friction and dissatisfaction rather than positive motivation.